Five women to watch at the Australian Open

 Her best performance was a semi-final in 2020, losing to eventual champion Sofia Kenin, but she slumped out at the quarter-final stage last year, shocked in three sets by the 25th-seeded Czech Karolina Muchova.

-Started her 2022 season in style by winning the singles and doubles titles at last week's Adelaide International.
+Started her 2022 season in style by winning the singles and doubles titles at the Adelaide International.

 Naomi Osaka